Mid8hunter/Spider-Ransomware/README.md

 https://github.com/user-attachments/assets/7381d13e-c81b-43ea-adf2-d9016f683e30

-Tested on Iphone14 plus
+# Tested on Iphone14 plus

-have 2 methods online and offline
+Have 2 methods online and offline

 Device Locking: It can lock the device, preventing users from accessing it.

 Data Encryption: Files on the device may be encrypted, rendering them inaccessible without a decryption key.

 Ransom Demands: The malware demands payment to unlock the device or decrypt the data.

 Data Exfiltration: Personal data can be transferred to a command-and-control server, allowing attackers to control the device remotely.

 Threatening Messages: It may display popup messages on the screen to pressure the victim into paying the ransom.

 PIN Modification: The malware can change the device’s PIN, further restricting access.

 File Renaming: Primary storage files may be renamed, adding to the confusion and difficulty of recovery.

 @mid8hunter - Instagram -> telegram